jimenasalinasgroppo/MDEF/docs/term2/08-Measuring the world.md

 As a group, we were interested in curiosity as an overarching theme but had trouble translating such a broad abstract concept into a tangible indicator that we could measure in only two days.
 While we started with sparking curiosity as a concept, during the process we realzied that curiosity is sometimes very used for phishing and scamming as human curiosity is used as a way to get data without a person's consent.

+Critically evaluating what we did as a group, we realized that curiosity can take many angles and while we tried to focus on boredom and how that can trigger curioisty, we also realized that many angles of curiosity are not being measured by our chosen data collection methods.

 ![](../images/MT02/compliment.jpeg)
 > People are willing to scan QR codes, despite the risks, for just a free compliment.